KennyLowe/AzureStack-Labs/Configure Tools/README.md

 cd AzureStack-Tools-master
 ```

+## For more information
+Be sure to check out the official documentation on [installing PowerShell for Azure Stack](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-powershell-install).

 ## Summary

 In this module, you configured Visual Studio Code and PowerShell for Azure and Azure Stack, which you will use in future modules.